Foot amputation

 Amputated foot

-A lower extremity amputation occurs when a portion of your foot or your entire foot is surgically removed.
-It could mean a toe amputation, a partial foot amputation, a midfoot amputation, or the loss of an entire limb.
+A lower extremity amputation or foot amputation is a catchall term for surgical removal of all or part of the foot.
+It could mean a toe amputation, a partial foot amputation, a midfoot amputation, or even complete lower leg removal.

 What are the most common causes of foot amputation?